Boqvist helps Devils beat Coyotes 4-2 for 9th straight – KION546

 Tomas Tatar had a goal and an assist, and Jack Hughes and Dougie Hamilton also scored for the Devils, who have their longest streak since winning nine in a row Nov.
 17-Dec.
 7, 2007.
 Third-string goalie Akira Schmid had 16 saves in his first start of the season.

+“For me, it’s just pushing the pace, getting to my spots early and getting set for shots,” Schmid said.
+“It’s all about getting to the shots, that’s just main key for me.

-Dylan Guenther and Clayton Keller scored for Arizon, which had won the first three games of its season-high 14-game road trip.
+Dylan Guenther and Clayton Keller scored for Arizona, which had won the first three games of its season-high 14-game road trip.
 Karel Vejmelka finished with 22 saves.

+“Too many turnovers,” Arizona coach André Tourigny said.
+“We dig in our tank of energy way too much.
+When you turn the puck over, you have to work twice as hard to defend.”

 Boqvist put the Devils ahead 3-2 with 8:41 left as he converted his own rebound for his first of the season.